fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     </p>

     <p>
-    The splits used for creating the nodes are determined through an optimization process which aims to minimize a given loss function (such as the mean squared error of the node's prediction, which is equal to the variance of the target values in the node) under a number of constraints, such as that each node should contain at least a certain number of observations.
+    The splits used for creating the nodes are determined through an optimization process which minimizes a given loss function under a number of constraints, such as that each node should contain at least a certain number of observations.
+    An example of loss function is the mean squared error of the node's prediction, which is equal to the variance of the target values in the node, and which therefore tends to create nodes where target values are as close as possible to each other.
     </p>

     <p>
     As the tree grows, finer and finer partitions of the feature space are created, reducing the error of the predictions.
-This process continues until a pre-specified condition is met, such as that all terminal nodes, referred to as leaves, contain at least a certain number of observations, or that the depth of the tree, as determined by the number of nodes or recursive splits from the root node to the leaves, has reached a certain maximum value.
+This process continues until a pre-specified condition is met, such as that all terminal nodes, referred to as leaves, contain at least a given number of observations, or that the depth of the tree, as determined by the number of nodes or recursive splits from the root node to the leaves, has reached a pre-defined maximum value.
     </p>